ycm-core/YouCompleteMe/README.md

     **Download the latest version of `libclang`**.
 Clang is an open-source compiler that can compile C/C++/Objective-C/Objective-C++.
 The `libclang` library it provides is used to power the YCM semantic completion engine for those languages.
-YCM is designed to work with libclang version 3.3 or higher, but can in theory work with 3.2 as well.
+YCM is designed to work with libclang version 3.4 or higher, but can in theory work with any 3.2+ version as well.

     You can use the system libclang _only if you are sure it is version 3.3 or higher_, otherwise don't.
 Even if it is, I recommend using the [official